Juan-Jones/earnonlinemoney/content/blog/introduction-to-investing.md

 ### Top Investors' Mindset

 Learning from [successful investors]({{< relref "top-investors" >}}) can provide valuable insights.
 Figures like Warren Buffett and Ray Dalio have proven methods that new investors can emulate.
-Studying their approaches to stocks, bonds, and other investments can be highly beneficial.
+Studying their approaches to stocks, bonds,y and other investments can be highly beneficial.
 Successful investors often share common traits, including discipline, patience, and a long-term perspective.
 They focus on understanding the fundamentals of their investments, staying informed about market trends, and making decisions based on research rather than emotions.

 ### Conclusion